Tips from Taran Butler

-Tips from Taran Butler on how to shoot like John Wick
+How to shoot like John Wick

-Tips from Taran Butler #1. from the draw “drive the gun straight out” I want to get a bullet from this barrel into that target as fast as a possible so if I come up and I go pass where I want to go up into the air and come back down and doink fire, I just kind of waste. it like trying to dive into the garage of my house, I don’t wanna go passing out to the 7-eleven and back.
+From the draw “drive the gun straight out”.
+I want to get a bullet from this barrel into that target as fast as possible.
+So, if I come up and I go pass where I want to go up into the air and come back down and doing fire, I just kind of waste. it like trying to dive into the garage of my house, I don’t wanna go passing out to the 7-eleven and back.
 It looks bitchin, you know various reasons but it doesn’t help me get into the garage. drive out straight I think of it as like a big Conan sword and you drive it to the stomach.

-When I want a good draw I have two types when I want a real serious draw, I kind of push into the gun a little bit.
-I’m not going I’m just come up, pushing down against the holster puts me in a higher grip on the gun, then left hands coming underneath to kind of scoop and lift it up and drive out and tighten up and squeeze. keep your thumb kind of sticking up. we have a little cut here called the accelerator cut, so you want to try to hit that ledge there. what’s going on in the last you know maybe five or six years of shooting kind of maxed out all the little tricks, between Bob Bogle and Rob Latham and all these legends and everybody shooting and all that so the grip going back to the 80s you know it was elbows locked out. then realizing little shock absorber in there elbows. they had their hand kind of down now we’re kind of rolling up more now. think of the left hand kind of like it’s a relay this is a baton and it’s gonna be easier if your hand is kind of getting about right in here versus you’re out so fast you like slow too how do you want to drop the baton today at the last four Olympics so so the baton is waiting in front they’re gonna get it every time.
+When I want a good draw I have two types.
+When I want a real serious draw, I push into the gun a little bit.
+Pushing down against the holster puts me in a higher grip on the gun.
+Then the left hand comes underneath to scoop and lift it up, drive out, tighten up and squeeze.
+Keep your thumb sticking up.
+We have a little cut here called the accelerator cut.
+You want to try to hit that ledge there.
+The last five or six years of shooting kind of maxed out all the little tricks.
+Between Bob Bogle and Rob Latham and all these legends.
+The grip going back to the 80s was elbows locked out.
+Then they realized a little shock absorb in their elbows.
+They had their hand down now we’re rolling up more now.
+Think of the left hand like it’s a relay.
+This is a baton and it’s gonna be easier if your hand is getting about right in here.
+How do you want to drop the baton today at the last four Olympics?
+If the baton is waiting in front they’re gonna get it every time.

-Draw and look out at the front sight with a target as contrast in the background. staring at the A zone, A zone in a competition is the part of the target you want to shoot. drive your draw a little quicker and put more focus on that green dot that is everything, but also seeing inside your rear site don’t let that rear be forgotten.
+Draw and look out at the front sight with a target as contrast in the background. staring at the A zone, A zone in a competition is the part of the target you want to shoot.
+Drive your draw a little quicker and put more focus on that green dot.
+That is everything.
+But, also seeing inside your rear site.
+Don’t forget that.